YCRC Return To Play Protocol

 - Players must be supervised in the dressing rooms at all time to ensure the rules are being followed and social distancing is maintained.

 - Showers are not available for use after practices, but may be used after games.
-Players must still exit the facility within 20 minutes after ice time has ended.
+Only one person allowed in shower at any one time.
+Players must still exit the facility within 15 minutes after ice time has ended.

 - Teams should keep dressing rooms tidy (no tape or garbage on floor) to help maintain sanitary conditions.